Total Commitment to Student Success Award

 Spring 2021 – Steven Tuckey

-Steve is one of the most innovative practioners of using Zoom for online classes.
+Steve is one of the most innovative faculty members using Zoom for online classes.
 He is going above and beyond to utilize group projects, labs, and more in Zoom with synchronous sessions.
 His practices are dynamic and honestly amazing, they capture students’ imaginations and move them beyond what they thought was possible in an on line class format.

 Steve also works with Supplemental Instruction leaders program.
 This has a large impact on the success of our students in classes.
 When he is working with training the SI leaders, he is constantly pushing them to think about their work with students in new and interesting ways.
 He challenges them to reach out to students, have empathy with where the students are coming from, and help the students connect with their SI Leaders.
 In that way, not only is he there for the SI Leaders (who are students themselves) but is helping them be there for other students.
 So his student impact is exponentially greater than other faculty members.